 Gone are the days when companies took care of their employees and guided their movements in an upward progression that included substantial pay increases and other benefits.

-Now employees must manage their own career path and be ever watchful of changing company aspects that affect positioning and pay.
+Now employees must manage their own career path and be ever watchful of changing company aspects that affect the positioning and pay.
 Employees have to be ready to bargain, acquire new skills sets on an ongoing basis, jockey for available positions, or job hop.

 What’s an Employee to Do?

-The rewards for starting somewhere new are substantially better and usually amount to 10 to 20 percent increase in salary.
+The rewards for starting somewhere new are substantially better and usually amount to 10 to 20 per cent increase in salary.

-Often the compensation can be higher, but that will hinge on the industry or business the employee is involved with and their circumstances, so job hopping is advantageous when an employee can leave a company or small business and begin somewhere else at a considerably higher rate.
+Often the compensation can be higher, but that will hinge on the industry or business the employee is involved with and their circumstances.
+So job-hopping is advantageous when an employee can leave a company or small business and begin somewhere else at a considerably higher rate.

-For example, a highly skilled receptionist who has years of experience as well as additional training in a number of different industries can easily negotiate her multitasking abilities to a much higher level of pay and responsibility.
+For example, a highly-skilled receptionist who has years of experience.
+As well as additional training in a number of different industries, can easily negotiate her multitasking abilities to a much higher level of pay and responsibility.

-With an infusion of renewed hope in the economy and the need for varying skill sets for growing and expanding companies, today’s new managers are more than willing to take on job hoppers, as they are in need of individuals with varying abilities and skill levels to meet the demands of their business.
+With an infusion of renewed hope in the economy and the need for varying skillsets for growing and expanding companies, today’s new managers are more than willing to take on job hoppers, as they are in need of individuals with varying abilities and skill levels to meet the demands of their business.